 It seems only right that since my last piece was on the on the importance of saying goodbye, I should deal with the even more important area of a good welcome.
 Feeling like you are a valued customer from the moment you enter anyone’s premises – and that includes online premises – taps into a … Continue reading Hello and welcome

-When I'm working from home I like to have BBC Radio 3's Essential Classics and on Tuesday's broadcast studio guest Sarah Perry, author of much-lauded novel The Essex Serpent (also next up in my fiction reading … Continue reading Experience Design: Almost Gothic?”
+What does Gothic fiction have to do with customer experience?
+Not something I've thought about until recently but the parallels are interesting.
+When I'm working from home I like to have BBC Radio 3's Essential Classics and on Tuesday's broadcast studio guest Sarah Perry, author of much-lauded novel The Essex Serpent (also next up in my fiction reading … Continue reading Experience Design: Almost Gothic?

 At the risk of turning this blog into a restaurant column, John Maeda's excellent simplicity blog features an interesting item on his visit to a restaurant where his white table napkin was removed and replaced with a black one.
 Maeda treats this as an example of trust - by demonstrating an attention to detail.In this … Continue reading Simplicity, trust and black napkins